How to Become a Speech Therapist in Colorado

 Featured Programs:

-Find out how you can become a speech therapist by earning your speech-language pathologist license through the Colorado Department of Regulatory Agencies Office of Speech-Language Pathology Certification by following these five steps:
+Find out how you can become a speech therapist here by earning your speech-language pathologist license through the Colorado Department of Regulatory Agencies Office of Speech-Language Pathology Certification:

 Earn a Speech Therapy Degree: Complete an ASHA-Accredited Graduate Program in Speech-Language Pathology